 - “Work on Loan” programs: Under this type of program, the employer will collaborate with another employer or non-profit organization.
 The employee will remain an employee of the date of injury employer, but perform work duties for the other organization; or

 - Paid volunteer work: In some instances, a charity might have volunteer work for people to perform, which matches an employee’s work restrictions.
-The date of injury employer will pay the employee to perform work duties as assigned by the charity.
+On the date of injury employer will pay the employee to perform work duties as assigned by the charity.

 An effective return to work program requires all interested stakeholders to be engaged and seek to keep injured workers active and in the workplace.
 By keeping an injured worker engaged, they can reduce costs through better injury recovery and reduced exposure for various wage loss, medical or vocational rehabilitation benefits.